gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 Around what year did Coca-Cola has its highest stock price in this time period?

-Exercise 9

-&nbsp;1973&nbsp;

-&nbsp;1980&nbsp;

-&nbsp;1985&nbsp;

-&nbsp;1995&nbsp;

-&nbsp;2008&nbsp;

 Around what year did Coca-Cola has its lowest stock price in this time period?

-Exercise 10

-&nbsp;1973&nbsp;

-&nbsp;1980&nbsp;

-&nbsp;1985&nbsp;

-&nbsp;1995&nbsp;

-&nbsp;2008&nbsp;

-Explanation

-You can generate the plot using the command plot(CocaCola$Date, CocaCola$StockPrice, type="l").
-Looking at the plot, the maximum value of the StockPrice is around 1973, and the minimum value of the StockPrice is around 1980.

-CheckShow Answer

 ## Problem 2.2 - Visualizing Stock Dynamics